 Multifocal and Toric IOLs

 Alan Mendelsohn, MD, FACS, and Sapir Karli MD are dedicated to providing outstanding care and they do their utmost to maximize your quality of vision following cataract surgery.
 Drs.
 Mendelsohn and Karli utilize the Acrysof family of lenses, the most advanced and trusted intraocular lenses (IOLs) in the world.
+The PanOptix multifocal and PanOptix Toric multifocal lenses provide unparalleled quality of vision for near, intermediate, and distance vision with game changing new technology.

 Previously, if an individual had a moderate to large amount of astigmatism, this could not be corrected at the time of cataract surgery.
 This resulted in the need for full-time eyeglass correction following the surgery.
 However, thanks to a wonderful technological breakthrough, an AcrySof® Toric IOL can be implanted at the time of cataract surgery.
 With the utilization of the toric lens implants, there’s no longer the need for two separate procedures in order to have improved quality distance vision and decreased dependency on glasses.